xormenter/Blender-Anno-.cfg-Import-Addon/README.md

 For materials, its important to not have any standard blender materials on your models, otherwise the export will fail.
 You'll need to use an imported material - only those have the specific custom properties and correctly named shader nodes.
 Speaking of shader nodes, please note that Cloth materials and Model materials are incompatible.

 There are quite a few weird reason for your model or parts of it becoming invisible in game.
 Most likely, it's related to something being wrong with the materials.
 Make sure that your material has the correct vertex format (same as your model rdm file)!
 Some models (those with animations) have a different vertex format than others.
-Animated models in general are quite tricky and not really supported by this tool - you'll have manually edit the files.
+Animated models in general are quite tricky.